MAK Immigration

 Canadian work experience on an ICT can support PR through Express Entry or a Provincial Nominee Program, but it is not automatic and depends on your profile.

-Reviewed for immigration accuracy by Usman Khalil, RCIC (CICC R709592).
+Immigration information reviewed for general informational purposes by Usman Khalil, RCIC (CICC R709592).
 This page is general information, not legal advice.
 Final decisions are made by IRCC.

 Google